 - Stay engaged with your audience by answering comments.
 Responsive sellers make successful sellers.

-- Consider adding annotations to add additional contextual information that will aid your sale.
+- Consider adding annotations for additional contextual information that will aid your sale.

 - Ensure your model is appropriately scaled and positioned for viewing in VR.